bookofproofs/bookofproofs.github.io/_sources/history/19th-century/sitter.md

 * He was elected as President of the International Astronomical Union and served in this capacity from 1925 to 1928.
 * De Sitter suffered from chest complaints for several years but seemed to overcome them.
 * He is not a cold, dispassionate juggler of Greek letters, a balancer of equations, but rather an artist in whom wild flights of the imagination are restrained by the formalism of a symbolic language and the evidence of observation.
-* Only the musician can fully grasp what it must have meant to de Sitter to see the cosmos shaping itself in new ways in his formulas.
 * Here we have something of the direct personal experience of the outer world, of the significance of nature's wonders, that comes only to a Beethoven or a Milton.
 * The expanding universe of de Sitter must be regarded as something more than an inexorable conclusion drawn from the strictest kind of logic with which the human mind is familiar.